HOW MUCH IS YOUR TRUCK ACCIDENT INJURY WORTH?

 Truck drivers and companies must obey a plethora of federal laws in terms of vehicle maintenance, cargo securement, hours of service, and driver training.
 The FMCSA has hundreds of pages of rules and regulations regarding the trucking industry.
 If a party breaks any of these rules, resulting in a truck accident, the victim(s) may have grounds to sue for negligence.
 The courts will rule negligence if it deems that another prudent and reasonable party would have acted differently in similar circumstances.
 Breaking an FMCSA rule is strong evidence of negligence.

 Truck accidents and the consequent legal suits often involve the government in terms of federal rules and responsibilities.
 A driver may have been operating a truck above the legal blood alcohol limit of 0.04%.
 Perhaps the driver ignored his/her hours of service rules and drove past the legal 14-hour maximum, falling asleep behind the wheel and causing a crash.
 The breaking of any federal or state rule, resulting in an accident, presents a strong case against the at-fault party.
-The experienced attorneys at The Law Office of Arash Khorsandi can help you navigate federal trucking laws and pursue cases against governmental bodies.
+The experienced attorneys at Arash Law can help you navigate federal trucking laws and pursue cases against governmental bodies.

 Contact Trustworthy Truck Accident Attorneys Today

 We want to help you seek justice and compensation after a negligence-related big rig crash.
-At The Law Office of Arash Khorsandi, we’ve recovered millions of dollars for our car and truck accident clients.
+At Arash Law, we’ve recovered millions of dollars for our car and truck accident clients.
 Our diligence, dedication, and determination enable us to vigorously pursue financial recovery on behalf of our clients.
 Truck accidents can leave victims permanently disabled, disfigured, or emotionally scarred.
 Victims deserve assertive legal representation after these extremely damaging collisions.

 Regardless of the causes, responsible parties, laws, or types of injuries involved in your accident, we have the skill and experience your case demands.
 Let our team take care of the complicated legal matters surrounding your case.
 Trust us for dependable legal counsel, strong settlement negotiation, and aggressive representation in a courtroom.
 Our trial attorneys have decades of experience in truck accident law in Los Angeles.
 To speak with us in a free case evaluation, call (888) 488-1391.